pazadam/Itiner-e--The-Digital-Atlas-of-Ancient-Roads/README.md

 [Itiner-e](https://itiner-e.org) is an open digital atlas of Roman roads.
 Its aim is to provide a platform for the scholarly community to share data about Roman roads, to grow the dataset together and to openly disseminate knowledge about Roman roads.
 It is an ongoing collaborative effort and for this reason we created this repository as a starting point for all researchers who want to contribute data.
-If you want to start contributing, **read the tutorial**, download the **templates** and [**contact**](#contacts) **us**, so that we can discuss the specifics of your contribution, create a user account for you on the platform, and add you to the shared [zotero](https://www.zotero.org/groups/5141113/itiner-e) library.
+If you want to start contributing, **read the tutorial**, download the **templates** and [**contact**](#contacts) **us**, so that we can discuss the specifics of your contribution, create a user account for you on the platform, add you as a contributor to the editing spreadsheet, and add you to the shared [zotero](https://www.zotero.org/groups/5141113/itiner-e) library.